ness001/webview2-winrt-reference/1-0-1222-prerelease/winrt/corewebview2.md

 [ScriptDialogOpening](#scriptdialogopening) | ScriptDialogOpening is raised when a JavaScript dialog (`alert`, `confirm`, `prompt`, or `beforeunload`) displays for the WebView.
 [ServerCertificateErrorDetected](#servercertificateerrordetected) | The ServerCertificateErrorDetected event is raised when the WebView2 cannot verify server's digital certificate while loading a web page.
 [SourceChanged](#sourcechanged) | SourceChanged is raised when the [CoreWebView2.Source](corewebview2.md#source) property changes.
-[StatusBarTextChanged](#statusbartextchanged) | StatusBarTextChanged event is raised when the text in the [Window.statusbar](https://developer.mozilla.org/en-US/docs/Web/API/Window/statusbar) changes.
+[StatusBarTextChanged](#statusbartextchanged) | StatusBarTextChanged event is raised when the text in the [Window.statusbar](https://developer.mozilla.org/docs/Web/API/Window/statusbar) changes.
 When the event is fired use the property [CoreWebView2.StatusBarText](corewebview2.md#statusbartext) to get the current statusbar text.
 [WebMessageReceived](#webmessagereceived) | WebMessageReceived is raised when the [CoreWebView2Settings.IsWebMessageEnabled](corewebview2settings.md#iswebmessageenabled) setting is set and the top-level document of the WebView runs `window.chrome.webview.postMessage`.
 [WebResourceRequested](#webresourcerequested) | WebResourceRequested is raised when the WebView is performing a URL request to a matching URL and resource context filter that was added with [CoreWebView2.AddWebResourceRequestedFilter](corewebview2.md#addwebresourcerequestedfilter).
-[WebResourceResponseReceived](#webresourceresponsereceived) | WebResourceResponseReceived is raised when the WebView receives the response for a request for a web resource (any URI resolution performed by the WebView; such as HTTP/HTTPS, file and data requests from redirects, navigations, declarations in HTML, implicit favicon lookups, and fetch API usage in the document).
+[WebResourceResponseReceived](#webresourceresponsereceived) | WebResourceResponseReceived is raised when the WebView receives the response for a request for a web resource (any URI resolution performed by the WebView; such as HTTP/HTTPS, file and data requests from redirects, navigations, declarations in HTML, implicit Favicon lookups, and fetch API usage in the document).
 [WindowCloseRequested](#windowcloserequested) | WindowCloseRequested is raised when content inside the WebView requested to close the window, such as after `window.close()` is run.

 ## Properties